 Gear shifting was also altered from a set-point gear-shifting procedure to a more random gear-shifting pattern.
 The number of driving cycles was increased from 3 in the NEDC to 5 in the WLTP.

 There is a slight problem in the whole equation though, these standardized tests were aimed at being universal and implemented worldwide, but this is not the case.
 There are countries outside of the European Union that still use the NEDC for standardized drive cycle testing, as well as countries that use their own standardized drive cycle test procedures.

-Then there are also differences in the WLPT test itself in different countries where the test is adapted to the country-specific needs.
-Be it lower average speeds, varying temperatures that were recalculated to account for either lower or higher average temperatures specific to the country that is performing the tests among others.
+Then there are also differences in the WLPT test itself in different countries where the test is adapted to country-specific needs.
+Be it lower average speeds, or varying temperatures that were recalculated to account for either lower or higher average temperatures specific to the country that is performing the tests among others.

 Similarly to the two tests that were described above the WMTC was implemented for motorcycles.
 These tests were also developed to standardize the consumption and range of motorcycles.
 These tests are also only done in a laboratory on a rolling test bench.